 “C.R.S.” means Colorado Revised Statutes.

-“Delegated Building Inspector” means building inspectors that have been certified by the Division to perform delegated inspection services in accordance with Article 4.1 of this rule.
+“Delegated Building Inspector” means building inspectors that have been certified by the Division to perform delegated inspection services in accordance with Article 4.1 of these rules this rule.
 (Previously known as Third Party Inspectors.)

 “Department” means the Department of Public Safety.